Rinav07/ThirdEye-App/README.md

 With just one system that is simple to use and intuitive for both the police authority and the public, **Third eye** is a decentralised and distributed cutting-edge security protocol that uses deep learning and artificial intelligence to track motor vehicles and Criminals via a modern CCTV network using Automated License Plate Recognition and real-time GPS tracking.

-This app was submitted as a part of the final presentation given by my team (@Rinav07 ,@var.x Vedansh Arun and Kartik Bagri) in the countries first one of a kind CyberSecurity Hackathon - Hackmanthan organized by Chhattisgarh Police in collaboration with IIIT Naya Raipur.
+This app was submitted as a part of the final presentation given by my team ([Rinav Gupta](github.com/Rinav07) ,[Vedansh Arun](github.com/var.x) and [Kartik Bagri](github.com/kartikbagri)) in the countries first one of a kind CyberSecurity Hackathon - Hackmanthan organized by Chhattisgarh Police in collaboration with IIIT Naya Raipur.

 ## Getting Started